All Types of Tense: Rules and Examples

 Past Perfect Continuous Tense

-Past perfect continuous tense is used for refer to an action that started in the past, continued in the past, and also ended at a certain point in the past
+Past perfect continuous tense is used to refer to an action that started in the past, continued in the past, and also ended at a certain point in the past

 Structure of the Past Perfect Continuous Tense